erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 ## Often Used Together With

-Performance Profiling is employed in combination with:
+Capability Profiling is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques